The RCDS Community Engagement Fellowship Program

 The Community Engagement Fellowship Program at Rye Country Day School enables RCDS Upper School students to partner with a community organization to develop and implement innovative, sustainable projects that address the needs of the organization.

-Launched in 2016 with a $50,000 grant from the Edward E. Ford Foundation, which was matched by donations from the Rye Country Day School community, the program was conceived out of a recognition of the importance of purpose-driven citizenship.
-The E. E. Ford Foundation grant funded the program for four successful years, concluding in the summer of 2019, and generous support of anonymous donors has enabled Rye Country Day to extend the program for an additional year.
+The Community Engagement Fellowship program at RCDS was conceived out of a recognition of the importance of purpose-driven citizenship.
+The program launched in 2016 with a $50,000 grant from the Edward E. Ford Foundation, which was matched by donations from the RCDS community.
+The foundation grant funded the program for four successful years, concluding in 2019.
+Since then, generous support of anonymous donors has enabled Rye Country Day to continue the beloved Public Purpose fellowship.